 24 Hour Run for Farmworker Justice

-First Hands 24 Hour Run for Farmworker Justice is a celebration project for U.S. farmworkers.
-For 24 continuous hours, we run in recognition of the physical sacrifice they make so we can enjoy time with friends and family over a meal or holiday celebration.
+First Hands 24 Hour Run for Farmworker Justice was a celebration project for U.S. farmworkers.
+For 24 continuous hours, we ran in recognition of the physical sacrifice they make so we can enjoy time with friends and family over a meal or holiday celebration.

 About the Event